 Comments: The test result is agnostic to RTP packets being sent or received by the system under test.

-6.2.3.2 RTCP Basic Interval Test
+[6.2.3.2 RTCP Basic Interval Test

 [Editor’s note: Consider if this should be split to a mandatory "RTCP Point-to-Point Interval Test" that allows a constant RTCP interval of (ca) 5 seconds, and a "RTCP Multiparty and Multistream Interval Test" that follows RFC 3158 and is conditionally mandatory for implementations supporting multistream.]

+Purpose: [Describes what is tested].

 Status: Mandatory

 Preconditions: 1) The system under test is pre-configured to not send any RTP packets, e.g. set as receive-only.
 2) The system under test is pre-configured with default RTCP timing (based on 5% RTCP bandwidth), e.g. neither "b=RS" nor "b=RR" are included in the SDP answer.
 3) The system under test is set to not use the reduced minimum RTCP interval for high bandwidth sessions (see test 6.2.3.4).
 4) The system under test is set to use an RTP session bandwidth of at least 1000 kbit/s, e.g. pre-configured or negotiated in SDP through "b=AS:1000" being included in the SDP answer.
 If that high RTP session bandwidth cannot be set, the maximum possible RTP session bandwidth should instead be set.
 5) The data injection to the system under test is set to not send any RTP packets, such that the system under test does not receive any RTP packets.